BhargavMaru07/ToDo-List/README.md

  3.Done

 # Drag and Drop Feature
-In this,you can able to drag your task and switch to another categorys according to status of task.
+In this,you can able to drag your task and switch to another category according to status of task.

 # Tags